tier4/edge-auto/docs/tutorials/01_hardware_setup.md

 ### Connection diagram

-The figure below depicts the connection diagram between sensors and ECUs for this tutorial.
+The figures below depicts the connection diagram between sensors and ECUs for this tutorial.
 This network configuration, including applying the IP addresses to the specific interface, will be automatically done during the steps in [2.Installation](./02_installation.md) page.

 > **Note**